 - the strength of the hand is within a Queen of the agreed strength, and the bid is of a suit of ample length or is notrump; or,

 - a bid of a suit with agreed strength whose length is within one card of the agreed length.

 A deviation is not a GROSS distortion and therefore NOT a psych.
 However, frequent deviations may establish an illegal, undisclosed implicit partnership agreement.

-Using standard 5-10 point 6-card 2-level preempts, such a bid with a 5 cards suit and 6 points is just a deviation, as is a bid with a six card suit and just 3 points.
+Using standard 5–10 point six-card two-level preempts, such a bid with a five cards suit and six points is just a deviation, as is a bid with a six-card suit and just four points.
 But if you do this frequently enough that your partner allows for it, it is an illegal implicit agreement.
-Such practice isn't illegal because it is a psyche -- it isn't a psyche.
+Such practice isn't illegal because it is a psych — it isn't a psych.
 But it is illegal and subject to an immediate procedural penalty under a different law.

 When is a Psych Not A Psych?

-Some psychs are consider disruptive to the game and are subject to regulation, and others are simply bridge tactics.
+Some psyches are consider disruptive to the game and are subject to regulation, and others are simply bridge tactics.

 IMPORTANT: The following examples are not recommended as good bids, just examples of bids within the law.